Alice by Heart: Productions

-The world premiere production of Alice by Heart was announced on March 21, 2018 as part of MCC's inaugural season in its new permanent two-venue off-Broadway home.
+The world premiere production of Alice by Heart was announced on March 21, 2018, as part of MCC's inaugural season in its new permanent two-venue off-Broadway home.
 Casting was announced on October 23.
-The production opened Off-Broadway on February 26, 2019 at the MCC Theater, following previews from January 30, with the closing set for April 7.
+The production opened Off-Broadway on February 26, 2019, at the MCC Theater, following previews from January 30, with the closing set for April 7.
 The closing date was extended from March 31.
-It is directed by Jessie Nelson with choreography by Rick and Jeff Kuperman, sets by Edward Pierce, costumes by Paloma Young and lighting by Bradley King.
+It is directed by Jessie Nelson with choreography by Rick and Jeff Kuperman, set design by Edward Pierce, costumes by Paloma Young and lighting by Bradley King.

+A new production was held in Argentina, directed by Julio Panno in August 2024.
+It was the first Spanish version of Alice By Heart.

+After that, the musical had its first brazilian adaptation in July 2025.
+The production opened in Teatro Estúdio, São Paulo, directed by Gustavo Barchilon and starring Gabi Camisotti as Alice Spencer and Diego Montez as Alfred.